HooloVoolo/HobbyProg/README.md

-# Results from Hobby programming in Matlab
+# Results from hobby programming in Matlab